CS-Era/gruppof-open-webui/README.md

-# Open WebUI - Docker Compose Deployment
+# Open WebUI - Docker Compose Deployment with an ollama model included

 Deploy Open WebUI with Ollama using Docker Compose and Nginx.